 How Much Could You Borrow?

-Next Steps: Refinancing Your Student Loans
+Refinancing Your Student Loans

-If you took out other federal loans along with your Perkins loans, you may now be after a lower interest rate.
-Since graduating college and getting a job in your chosen field, you may be making significantly more money and have established good credit.
-If that’s the case, refinancing your federal loans may be a good choice.
+Since graduating from college and getting a job, you may be making significantly more money and have established good credit.
+If that’s the case, refinancing your federal and/or private loans may be a good choice.

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.